 - It does not come with setup instructions

 The PlayDo Canvas Bell Tent is a glamping tent.
-It is made from 300gsm cotton fabric with waterproof treatment.
+It is made from 300gsm cotton fabric with a waterproof treatment.
 It is heavy-duty to withstand wind, rain, and even snowy conditions.

-It is a 4 season tent with a 5-inch diameter wood-burning stove vent located on the top instead of on the sidewall.
+It is a 4 season tent with a 5-inch diameter wood-burning stove vent located on the top instead of the sidewall.
 The hole can be covered by durable straps when it’s not needed anymore.